emdashjs/Emdash.JS/DESIGN.md

 #### Deno KV

-Deno KV is the default data source using `denokv://<DEFAULT>`.
+Deno KV is the default data source using `denokv://:default:`.
 A connection may also be made to a path relative to the project like `denokv://mydatabase.db`.
-The `<DEFAULT>` symbol will open a KV database using Deno's built-in storage location.
+The `:default:` symbol will open a KV database using Deno's built-in storage location.
 A working directory relative path will open a KV database at the provided path.
-When deploying to Deno Deploy, any Deno KV connection will fall back to `denokv://<DEFAULT>` due to platform limitations.
+When deploying to Deno Deploy, any Deno KV connection will fall back to `denokv://:default:` due to platform limitations.

 #### CockroachDB and Postgres